Nico Minoru: The Witchbreaker

-After escaping the authorities, the Runaways head to New York where Nico anxiously makes a deal with the Kingpin.
+After escaping the authorities, the Runaways head to New York where Nico anxiously makes a deal with Kingpin.
 In a twisted turn of events, the Runaways end up time-displaced in 1907 New York, where Nico is kidnapped and brought to a woman named "the Witchbreaker".
 The Witchbreaker claims she is Nico's great-grandmother, and states she will teach Nico how to withstand more pain and, therefore, wield more magic with better proficiency.
 She wields a weapon similar to the Staff of One, with more adornments.
 When reunited with her comrades, a significant development to Nico's abilities is evident, where she is freely able to float, displays more proficiency and confidence in casting spells and able to use a spell with an effect more complicated than most of her others thus far.
 It is revealed that Nico had obtained the Witchbreaker's Staff.
 Little more information is given to how Nico and her ancestor's meeting had ended, though the Official Handbook of the Marvel Universe's more recent edition says that Nico had "escaped" her.
 During this period, Victor falls in love with another girl, corrupting his relationship with Nico.